Heroin addiction is a serious problem that is sweeping the nation and destroying lives and families along the way.

 Heroin is taken at home without the supervision of a medical professional, and the tools and needles are often dirty.
 This can lead to a variety of other diseases including addiction.

 The withdrawal symptoms of heroin can be so intense and uncomfortable that it can easily cause an addict to relapse.
 However, this is where methadone comes into play.

 Methadone is used to ease the withdrawal symptoms so addicts can slowly ease themselves off of heroin as opposed to stopping cold turkey, which has poor results with heroin users.

 The Main Takeaway

 Methadone and heroin are similar in the sense that they are both in the opioid family.
 However, when used correctly, methadone can help treat heroin addiction due to the fact that it is long-lasting and does not provide a euphoric high.
 Methadone replacement therapy is highly effective for heroin addicts, but it may not be for everyone.

-If you have any other questions on methadone vs heroin, visit our methadone page, which covers everything you need to know about methadone treatment.
+If you have any other questions on methadone vs heroin, contact us at (855) 976-2092.
+Or visit methadone treatment, our page that covers everything you need to know about methadone treatment.

 Brown, R., Kraus, C., Fleming, M., & Reddy, S. (2004).
 Methadone: applied pharmacology and use as adjunctive treatment in chronic pain.
 Postgraduate medical journal, 80(949), 654-9.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1743125/